Many kids with

 The cycle of doing “bad” things and then feeling like a “bad” person can have a negative impact on your child.
 It can lower self-esteem and the

-motivation to keep trying.
+.
 Knowing the challenges of ADHD allows you to help your child avoid negative situations and handle feelings of remorse.